Liron-Wassa/Rock-Paper-Scissors-js/README.md

 # Rock-Paper-Scissors-js
 Rock Paper Scissors

-RockPaperScissors nice game using HTML CSS and JavaScript written in OOP
+RockPaperScissors Game using HTML CSS and JavaScript written in OOP